9 Golden Tips for Successful Remote Employee Onboarding

 What is Remote Employee Onboarding?

 Remote employee onboarding is a process where new employees are welcomed, trained, and brought up to speed with their new roles and responsibilities.
-All of this happens in a virtual environment with the help of video calls and other onboarding tools
+All of this happens in a virtual environment with the help of video calls and other employee onboarding software

 Just like offline onboarding, the aim of virtual onboarding is to give employees a well-rounded view of your company’s culture, processes, and policies and help them embark on the new journey with confidence.